Jamf-Concepts/Setup-Manager/Docs/JamfSchool-Setup.md

 *How you scope these addtional items will depend on your deployment but as an example this could be done through the App Inventory menu or via a smart / static group.*

----
-###Create the Setup Manager Configuration Profile
+### Create the Setup Manager Configuration Profile
----

 There are many actions and configurable items available for Setup Manager, which are well [documented here](https://github.com/Jamf-Concepts/Setup-Manager/blob/main/ConfigurationProfile.md).

 *Its worth noting that there are a number of actions that can be performed that are only available for Jamf Pro, these are clearly stated in the documentation.*